openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ```

 * If a DNS name (regular or wildcard) matches a `DNSNameResolver` CR, then the corresponding resolved name field in the `.status` will be updated.
-* If the corresponding `resolutionFailures` field has reached a threshold value of 5, then the details of the DNS name will be removed from the
+* If the corresponding `resolutionFailures` field has reached a threshold value of 5 and TTL of all associated IP addresses have expired, then the
+details of the DNS name will be removed from the
 `.status` of the `DNSNameResolver` CR.
 * Otherwise, the `ttlSeconds` field will be set to the minimum TTL value of 5 seconds and the `lastLookupTime` time will be set to the current time
 for each IP address whose next lookup time matches the current time.
 The `resolutionFailures` will be incremented by one.
 Additionally, the `Degraded`